Latvian Song and Dance Festival: 1945–1991: In Latvia

+1990–present: Restored Latvian independence

+The 1990 edition, held during the Singing Revolution, was the first after the restoration of the independence of Latvia and the first to again feature the national anthem and flag of Latvia, as well as multiple songs, all previously banned during the Soviet occupation.
+It was also attended by many participants and attendees from the Latvian diaspora, with a general mood of "back to the future" look at exile homecoming.

 The 24th Festival was held in July 2008.
 The main events were held at the Mežaparks Great Bandstand and the Daugava Stadium in Riga.
 The 25th Festival took place in July 2013.

-81,309 of the 95,250 available tickets for the 26th Festival's various events were sold on the first day.
-The festival took place from 1–8 July 2018, marking the 100th anniversary of Latvian independence, encompassing 65 events with a total of 500,000 expected visitors.
+In 2018, 81,309 of the 95,250 available tickets for the 26th Festival's various events were sold on the first day.
+The festival took place from 1 to 8 July, marking the 100th anniversary of Latvian independence, encompassing 65 events with a total of 500,000 expected visitors.
 The closing concert, in which a choir of 16,000 singers and other participants performed, and the subsequent sing-along night was attended by more than 67 thousand people, making it the highest attendance to an event in the festival's history.

-The 27th edition will be held in July 2023, marking the festival's sesquicentennial jubilee anniversary.
+The 2018 edition remains as the highest attended edition, with nearly 43,300 participants.

+The 27th edition took place in July 2023, marking the festival's sesquicentennial jubilee anniversary and the diamond jubilee year of the Latvian Dance Festival.
+For the first time in the history of the event, a song with Livonian lyrics was featured.
+Lībieši nāk (Latvian: 'Livonians are coming'), the 2nd part of the musical cycle Nācēji by Inese Zandere and Valts Pūce was performed during the Grand Choir Concert Tīrums.
+Dziesmas ceļš.
+This edition featured the second-highest number of participants — 40,560, surpassed only by the 2018 edition.